Canon 5D Mark III vs Nikon D3400

 It is notable that the 5D Mark III has a microphone port, which is missing on the D3400.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the D3400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5D Mark III and the D3400 have been discontinued, but can regularly be found used on eBay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the D3400 was followed by the Nikon D3500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 5D Mark III vs Nikon D3400

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark III or the Nikon D3400 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 5D Mark III: